mikedao/voidfront/README.md

 - **Population Growth**: Watch your empire grow based on your tax policies and system types
 - **Economic Strategy**: Balance taxation and population growth to maximize your empire's potential
 - **Scheduled Maintenance**: Experience daily empire maintenance cycles that update your resources
+- **Building System**: Construct, upgrade, and demolish buildings to enhance your star systems

 ## Technical Details